elrinor/tomes-of-power/posts/habr_api_design_1/habr_api_design_1.md

         AttackNotifyEvent *e = static_cast<AttackNotifyEvent *>(event);

         int damageAmount = 0;
-        for (const Damage &damage : e->damageRolls) {
+        for (const Damage &damage : e->damageRolls)
             if (damage.source == owner() && damage.type == DMG_PHYSICAL)
                 damageAmount += damage.amount;

         if (damageAmount <= 1)
             return;

         // Get owning actor - monster or player.
-Monsters & player are entities too!
+Monsters & player are
+        // entities too!
         Entity *actor = actorOf(owner());

         // Owning actor can be null.
-E.g. this item is a sword lying on the ground, the room is dark, player is cursed,
+E.g. this item is a sword lying on
+        // the ground, the room is dark, player is cursed, and his big
-        // and his big toe connects with the pointy end. if (actor)
+        // toe connects with the pointy end. if (actor) {
-            sendEvent(actor, SpellEvent(SPELL_VAMPIRIC_HEALING, Damage(owner(), DMG_DARKMAGIC, damageAmount / 2)));
+            Damage healing(owner(), DMG_DARKMAGIC, damageAmount / 2);
+            sendEvent(actor, SpellEvent(SPELL_VAMPIRIC_HEALING, healing));
+        }
     }

     // ...